Questioning the “Authentic” Self

 We’re told to be ourselves.
 But where did we learn what that really means?
 What counts as sincere, open, or real?
 Those ideas didn’t just show up.
 We picked them up from other people, from culture, and from what gets praised or rejected.

-So when I say I’m being authentic, what am I really comparing myself to?
+So when I say I’m being authentic, what am I observing about myself and how?

-It all starts to feel like a strange loop.
+It all starts to feel like a loop.
 The more I try to be authentic, the more I notice myself trying.
 As soon as I see it, something changes.
 It doesn’t feel fake, but it doesn’t feel completely natural either.
+Identity then becomes a continuous feedback loop between perception and adjustment.

 I don’t think this means authenticity is not real.
 Maybe authenticity is less about finding a hidden, pure self and more about understanding how our efforts to be real are shaped by context, awareness, and performance.
-It might not be a fixed goal but an ongoing process that always includes some self-awareness.
+It might not be a fixed goal but an ongoing process that always involves some self-awareness.
+Reading this book, I’m starting to realise I don’t just present myself as I am.
+I anticipate how I’ll be interpreted, and then adjust accordingly.
+Hmmm…ok.

 I’m also wondering.
 What if it’s less about finding a “real” self underneath everything, and more about noticing how you show up in the roles you already have?
-Notice where you feel tense, where you’re trying, and where things feel easier.
+Being aware of where you feel tense, where you’re trying, and where things feel easier.

 And if the answer is yes, who are you trying to be authentic for?

-I’m only a few pages into this book, so I can’t say I’ve figured anything out yet.
-I might just end up with more questions.
-But if this is how it starts, I think it’s going to keep pulling at me.
+I’m only a few pages into this book, so I can’t say I get where it’s heading yet.
+I might end up with more questions, who knows.
+I’m keeping an open mind.
+But if this is how it starts, I think I’m going to enjoy every bit of it.
+I’m curious to see where these questions will lead and what new perspective this book might open up.
 It already feels like something in it will stay with me longer than expected.

 Discover more from Aleye Boyle